prathamesh610/starwars-be/README.md

 4. **Dependency Inversion Principle (DIP)**: The project uses dependency injection (a form of DIP) to reduce the coupling between classes.
 For example, `ApiController` depends on abstractions (`OnlineService` and `OfflineService`) rather than concrete classes.

+## HATEOAS Principles in the Project

+This project uses the HATEOAS (Hypermedia as the Engine of Application State) principles of RESTful API design:

+1. The API responses include links.
+These links help the client navigate to other resources without needing to hard-code URLs.
+2. The client can discover all the actions it can perform on a resource by examining the links in the resource's representation.
+This makes the API more flexible and easier to evolve over time.
+3. Each message includes enough information to describe how to process the message.
+This often involves including links with rel attributes that indicate the purpose of the link.